Be Prepared for Advising

 - Click "courses by term"

 The variety of programs at Fredonia requires that every student meet with an academic advisor periodically to review progress and plan her/his academic future.
 Academic advisors can help students monitor their educational progress and keep up with new courses and programs.
-In conjunction with a student's assigned advisor, the Coordinator of Academic Advising and Liberal Arts is available to help interpret academic policy and procedure.
+In conjunction with a student's assigned advisor, Academic Advising Services (located on the 4th floor of Reed Library) is available to help interpret academic policy and procedure.
 Fredonia recognizes the advising process as individualized teaching.